quaternionmedia/alfred/docs/examples/render.md

-# Render a video
+# Render video
-Render an `Edl` on the server and download the final video when finished.
+Render an `Edl` with a single video and download the result when finished.

 ## Edl
 A single video clip.